Eight Foundational Movement Patterns to Include in Your Training

 Push Movement (Horizontal and Vertical)

 Push movements can be broken into two categories: Horizontal Push and Vertical Push.
-It is important to include both into your training.
+It is important to include both into your movement training.
 Horizontal push movements will target chest (pectoral) muscles while vertical push movements will target the shoulder (deltoid) muscles.
 The triceps will also be involved as assistance muscles in both push movements, so it’s important to program accordingly.

 Horizontal Push Variation Examples: Push Ups, Bench Press, Chest Press, Svend Press, Close Grip Bench